rajat2004/rajat2004.github.io/_posts/2021-05-15-exploring-linux-cgroups.md

 20
 ```

 We've set the limit to be 20 processes.
-Now the test script containing the famous fork bomb-
+Now the test script containing the famous fork bomb (Side note: [here's](https://www.vidarholen.net/contents/blog/?p=766) a next-level one)-

 ```shell
 $ cat test.sh